ronyhe/pyjvm/readme.md

 ### High Level Architecture
 The Machine in machine.py creates Frame objects that represent methods.
-It loops through the frame's instructions and sends them to instructions/instructions.py, which dispatches it to Instructor instances.
+It loops through the frame's instructions and sends them to instructions/instructions.py, which dispatches them to Instructor instances.
 The Instructors produce instances of Action that the machine executes.